RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

 \subsubsection{Fixed effect OLS}

 \texttt{RobustiPy} also provides the option to run a fixed effects OLS model.
 These types of models are commonly used in the analysis of panel data, in which repeated observations are nested within the observed unit (e.g. individuals, households, etc.), usually over time.
 In these contexts, fixed effects OLS is used to isolate and eliminate the intraclass variation of the observations. \texttt{RobustiPy} allows the specifying of a grouping variable, `\texttt{group}', which enters into the \texttt{.fit()} method.
 By providing this, \texttt{RobustiPy} automatically performs demeaning of the relevant variables and estimates its sets of models on the resultant, transformed data.
-A stand-alone example use case is shown in Supplementary Code Block 2.
+In the fixed effect model, the default constant will be removed before any model-fitting as it contains zero information after demeaning.\footnote{This is because a constant column will be `1' for all rows and becomes all `0's after demeaning.
+If there are group-invariant variables, \texttt{RobustiPy} will send warning messages about their existence but not remove them from the model.} Grouping identifiers may be string/categorical; numeric encoding is not required.
+A stand-alone example use case is shown in \suppcbref{scb:fixed}.